jyojoh/case-designs/corne/README.md

 7. 4 x SKUF Silicone Rubber Feet

 All of the listed parts can be bought through Typeractive, except for the case components, female/male standoffs, battery, and SKUF feet.

+## Manufacturing Notes
+1. You only need to print 1 x [buttonSlider.stl](buttonSlider.stl).
+It includes 2 x power sliders and 2 x reset bumpers to be cut apart.
+2. Recommended manufacturer for the case is [PCBWay](https://pcbway.com), manufacturer for the printed button/slider is [JLCPCB](https://jlcpcb.com).
+3. Material used for [buttonSlider.stl](buttonSlider.stl) is SLA "Black Resin", bead-blasted polycarbonate for the case.

 ## Assembly
 1. Assemble the keyboard sans-case as per the [documentation](https://docs.typeractive.xyz/build-guides/corne-wireless) on the Typeractive site.